Maya, Give Me a Title

-Maya, Give Me a Title (Maya, donne-moi un titre) is a 2024 French adventure animated comedy film directed by Michel Gondry.
+Maya, Give Me a Title (Maya, donne-moi un titre) is a 2024 French animated adventure comedy film written and directed by Michel Gondry.
 It uses the technique of paper cut-out animation and stop motion and also features short live-action sequences.
 The film was released in the French theatres on 2 October 2024.

 The film won Generation Kplus Crystal Bear for the Best Film at the 75th Berlin International Film Festival on 23 February 2025.

 Synopsis

 Michel Gondry, to keep in touch with his daughter Maya who lives overseas, creates animated stories from spontaneous script ideas suggested by her.
-With colored paper, scissors, Scotch tape, and a camera, he embarks on an inventive and collaborative project, drawing Maya into the world of fantastic tales!
+With colored paper, scissors, Scotch tape, and a camera, he embarks on an inventive and collaborative project, drawing Maya into the world of fantastic tales.